insight-platform/Savant/docs/source/savant_101/55_preprocessing.rst

 as an instance of the GpuImage class and cuda stream.
 You can use cuda stream to call asynchronous functions from OpenCV library.
 No additional synchronization is required from you to complete all operations, it will be done automatically before transferring images to the inference model.
-Each object uses its own thread for processing.
+Each object uses its own stream for processing.
 This allows the processing of objects on the same frame in parallel with the most efficient use of GPU resources.